 If you look up SEO tips, you’re bound to see a lot of the same suggestions regurgitated over and over again.
 Use the keyword in an image alt text.
 Use it in a heading.
 Include it in the title and URL.
 These are all good suggestions (and ones you should follow), but after publishing many thousands of pieces of content online, there are three SEO tips I’ve picked up that I feel like don’t get nearly enough attention.

 Psst!
-I’ve got a YouTube video on this, too.
+I have a YouTube video on this, too.

 3 SEO Tips to Improve Your Google Rankings